DubaiSoftwareCrafters/kata-bootstraps/python/unittest/README.md

 The frame is then completed with a single roll.
 The bonus for that frame is the value of the next two rolls.

 In the tenth frame a player who rolls a spare or strike is allowed to roll the extra balls to complete the frame.
 However no more than three balls can be rolled in tenth frame.

+1. Rolls Zero Score Zero
+2. Rolls One Scores One
+3. Rolls One Tow Times scores two
+4. Roll spare Bonus
+5. Consecutive Spare
+6. Roll Spare between Frames
+7. Roll Strike Bonus
+8. Roll Strike Between Frames